Department of Theology

-Theology as a Secondary Major.
-Secondary Theology majors put Theology together with their other interests--nursing, business, anthropology, psychology, whatever!--and then go on to study and work in a wide variety of professions.
-For example:
+Theology as a secondary major.
+Secondary theology majors put theology together with their other interests — nursing, business, anthropology, psychology, whatever! — and then go on to study and work in a wide variety of professions.

-In addition, our graduates are currently enjoying a variety of careers in public policy, medicine, law and publishing.
-Combine a secondary Theology major with just about anything else, and the chances are you’ll have a winning combination.
+In addition, our graduates enjoy a variety of careers in public policy, medicine, law and publishing.
+Combine a secondary theology major with just about anything else, and the chances are you’ll have a winning combination.

 What are the requirements for the theology and religion major?

 Depending on a student's preparation and educational needs, other courses may be substituted by approval of the departmental adviser, who may also suggest cognate courses in other departments.
 Students preparing for graduate studies in theology are encouraged to begin courses in a necessary classical (Greek/Hebrew/Latin) or modern language (French/German).